Tails always win

 What is your favorite local restaurant?

-What celebrity would you like to see trying one of your jams or jellies?
+What celebrity would you like to see ordering from Collins Cupcakes?

-What is your favorite jam or jelly that you make?
+What is your personal favorite cupcake flavor that you offer?

 What is the biggest food trend in New Hampshire right now?